Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Belimumab injection is used to treat systemic lupus erythematosus (SLE or lupus) in adults who are also receiving other therapy.
+Belimumab injection is used to treat active, autoantibody-positive, systemic lupus erythematosus (SLE) and active lupus nephritis in patients who are also receiving other lupus treatments.
 It is a monoclonal antibody that changes the immune system to help control lupus symptoms.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For belimumab, the following should be considered: